Olivia Rawlinson

 Olivia Rawlinson (born 26 October 1992) is a swimmer from the Isle of Man.
 She competed mainly in the 200 m freestyle and medley events.

 She represented the Isle of Man at the 2006 Commonwealth Games, becoming their youngest participant ever in the Commonwealth Games.
-Rawlinson made her international debut in the Shetland Island Games in 2005 where she competed in eight races, winning a medal in every race.
-Her main aim is to compete in the 2012 Summer Olympics in London or the 2016 Summer Olympics.
-Rawlinson competed in the 2007 Natwest Island Games where she performed at an extremely high level, winning eight medals, three silver and five bronze.
-This was followed by four golds and three silver in the 2009 games in Aland.
-Although Rawlinson qualified for the 2010 Delhi Commonwealths, she has given up swimming to focus on other things.
+Rawlinson made her international debut in the Shetland 2005 Island Games where she competed in eight races, winning a medal in every race.

-She was nominated for the Isle of Man sports awards in February 2008.
+Early life and education

+Rawlinson attended Ramsey Grammar School.
+She went on to graduated from the University of Hull with a Bachelor of Arts (BA) in Business and Marketing.